colin1717/adopt-project/README.md

 We approached creating this app with the MVP in mind.
 We utilized a MOSCOW strategy for develpment.

+    Mo - Must Have: What does this app absolutely HAVE TO HAVE in order to function properly?
+         This is also known as the MVP.
-    Mo - Must Have: What does this app absolutely HAVE TO HAVE in order to function properly S -  Should Have: This functionality is what the app should have, based on what a user expects to see in a pet adoption app.
-This is baesd on the products that have already paved the way..
-Users have seen certain features and this is their "norm".
+    S -  Should Have: This functionality is what the app should have, based on what a user expects to see in a pet adoption app.
+This is based on the products that have already paved the way in the market space.
+Users have seen certain features on similar apps, so this is their "norm".
-    Co - Could Have: These are features that we could have.
-These are the "bells and whistles" features that could be added to increase the WOW factor of our app.
+    Co - Could Have: These are the "bells and whistles" features that could be added to increase the WOW factor of our app.
 These will only be implemented after the Must Haves and Should Haves are fleshed out, and solidly working.
     W -  Won't Have: Generally, these are the ideas akin to "Let's create an app that's a mash up of Facebook and.. all of Google... and let's do it in a couple of days!"
-In otherwords, these are features that are placed in the Ice Box.
+In other words, these are features that are placed in the Ice Box.

 ## User Flow